dorfman2/PiRackOled/README.md

 `pip3 install adafruit-blinka`

+To install the library for the Pi OLED, enter the following into the terminal:

+`sudo pip3 install adafruit-circuitpython-ssd1306`

 The computer will install a few different libraries such as adafruit-pureio (our ioctl-only i2c library), spidev (for SPI interfacing), Adafruit-GPIO (for detecting your board) and of course adafruit-blinka

 That's pretty much it!
 You're now ready to test.